StefanBohr/tflitesbo/README.md

 Step 4: Get Code to the IOT

+    If you have done everything according to the Five step guide the only files you need to get to your IOT is the .tflite file and the run_inference.py file.

 Step 5: Run Inference Model (use run_Inference.py)

 For further information please see: https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/examples/hello_world/README.md